GedasGa/Fitness-Club-IS/README.md

 # FitnessClubIS
-Information system of a Fitness Club + database ER model
+Information system of a Fitness Club + database SQL and ER model